Greg0/php-runtime-env/README.md

 or use official composer image https://store.docker.com/images/composer

-> Note: Oficial composer image is used unside `php` container.
+> Note: Official composer image is used unside `php` container.

 Permissions in linux volumes
 ===========================